fastify/fastify/docs/Recommendations.md

 thereof.
 Further, the temptation is to then expose these applications directly to the Internet to handle requests.

-The Fastify **strongly** considers this to be an anti-pattern and extremely bad practice:
+The Fastify team **strongly** considers this to be an anti-pattern and extremely bad practice:

 1. It adds unnecessary complexity to the application by diluting its focus.